 - Sub-division of components can go too far driving up complexity and driving down the cohesion of the user experience.

-It's clear that each approach has its own strengths and weaknesses.
-A coupled approach may work really well in one scenario while a decoupled approach may be much more appropriate in another.
+It's clear that each approach has its strengths and weaknesses.
+A coupled system may work well in one scenario, while a decoupled system may be much more appropriate in another.